MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/storage-file-datalake-readme.md

 const datalakeServiceClient = new DataLakeServiceClient( `https://${account}.dfs.core.windows.net`,
-  defaultAzureCredential
+  defaultAzureCredential,
 );
 ```

-See the [Azure AD Auth sample](https://github.com/Azure/azure-sdk-for-js/blob/@azure/storage-file-datalake_12.25.0/sdk/storage/storage-blob/samples/v12/javascript/azureAdAuth.js) for a complete example using this method.
+See the [Azure AD Auth sample](https://github.com/Azure/azure-sdk-for-js/blob/@azure/storage-file-datalake_12.26.0/sdk/storage/storage-blob/samples/v12/javascript/azureAdAuth.js) for a complete example using this method.

 [Note - Above steps are only for Node.js]